datastring/hugo-codex/content/blog/hello-world.md

 date: 2023-03-18
 description: 'This must be the fourth time I have started a blog and abandoned it.
 That changes today.'
 ---
-To wrap it up, if you take anything from this post, let it be:

->“Clarity requires thinking.
-Thinking requires writing.”

 This must be the fourth time I have started a blog.
 I haven't been very successful at being a consistent content producer.
 That changes today.
 I made a promise I can't break.
 I have made a real commitment to someone in my life, who I rather not disappoint.

 The past few years have been difficult for me.
 I am privileged enough to have access to the resources I do.
 It is a scary thought; wondering where I would be without therapy and all the other resources I'm able to use.